Nets don’t miss rested Durant in 147-125 win over Thunder

 OKLAHOMA CITY (AP) — James Harden and Kyrie Irving each scored 25 points Friday night to help Brooklyn roll past the Oklahoma City Thunder 147-125, as the Nets rested Kevin Durant.

 Nets coach Steve Nash said he was protecting Durant, the league’s No. 2 scorer.
 Brooklyn made the move work — the team shot 57% from the field and scored a season-high point total.
+Nine Brooklyn players scored in double figures.

+“It’s huge for us, man,” said Bruce Brown, a guard who stepped into Brooklyn’s starting lineup and scored 19 points said.
+“It was fun to be out there.
+We were laughing, playing hard, joking around.
+We were loose.
+We had fun.
+Everybody got in, so that was cool.”

+Harden finished with a triple-double — he also had 11 assists and 10 rebounds.
+It was his third triple-double since joining the Nets two weeks ago.
+He said the process of working with Irving is coming along.

 Theo Maledon, a 19-year-old rookie, scored 24 points and was perfect on six shots from 3-point range for the Thunder.
 Shai Gilgeous-Alexander scored 24 points and Hamidou Diallo added 18 for Oklahoma City.

-The Nets led by nine at the end of the first quarter, then scored the first 10 points of the second to take a 46-27 lead and force the Thunder to call a timeout.
+The Nets led by nine at the end of the first quarter, then scored the first 10 points of the second to take a 46-27 lead and forced the Thunder to call a timeout.

 The Nets kept it going after the interruption, scoring five more points before the Thunder got on the board in the quarter.
 It took the Thunder nearly 3½ minutes to score in the period.